Tanzeem-Mostafiz/Genesis-App-antenna-dimension-calculator/README.md

 # Genesis Antenna Predictor

 **Genesis Antenna Predictor** is a web-based tool developed as part of our undergraduate thesis and later written as a journal paper.
-It uses machine learning models trained on the Noah dataset to predict key microstrip patch antenna dimensions—such as patch width, patch length, and feedline width—directly from user-defined electrical specifications.
+It uses machine learning models trained on the Noah dataset to predict key microstrip patch antenna dimensions such as patch width, patch length, and feedline width, directly from user-defined electrical specifications.
 Designed for the 37–40 GHz range, it provides fast, real-time predictions to support high-frequency antenna design and research.

 Live Demo: [https://genesis-app.streamlit.app/](https://genesis-app.streamlit.app/)